Bard College Campus: Blithewood Manor

 The name Blithewood dates back to Robert Donaldson Jr. of North Carolina who purchased the estate in 1830 and hired landscape designer Andrew Jackson Downing to transform the grounds.
 In 1853, John Bard purchased a corner of the Blithewood estate to found St. Stephens college, which would eventually become Bard College.

 Captain Andrew C. Zabriskie purchased the land from Bard in 1899 and commissioned Francis Hoppin to build a manor house and gardens on the estate.
 The manor was built in an English influenedd Beaux-Arts style.
 Zabriskie's son would eventually donate the estate, along with its manor to Bard College in 1951.
 In 1987, the college designated the estate to be under the ownership of the Levy Economics Institute.
 Aside from the Levy Economics Institute, the Blithewood manor houses offices for Bard scholars and staff, a library, and lecture and meeting rooms.

 Forest

 The forest to the west of Bard extends from Sawkill Creek in the south to Cruger Road in the north.
 This mixed hardwood forest lies on a series of valleys descending from Bard College campus to South Bay, which lies separated from the Hudson by a railroad.
 The forest is relatively young and light competition and density are high.
 The forest contains several ruins in the form of cellars and foundations.
 Archaeological studies of this area's use by Native Americans are currently underway by resident archaeologist Christopher Lindner.
 This forest and the surrounding area suffer from an overpopulation of deer; Accordingly, undergrowth foliage is sparse and Lyme disease is very common among deer ticks in this area.

 Cemetery

 A small cemetery is located at the school.
-Notable interments include writers Hannah Arendt and Philip Roth.
+Notable interments include: